davey108/Dots-Game/README.md

 # Dots-Game
-This project includes a dot game that can be play.
+This project includes a Dot-Drop game that can be play.